siladitya-basu/Spark-Course/README.md

 1. Make sure Python, Scala, and JDK are installed.

-2. Install Hadoop.
-(I'm using `paru` but any AUR helper such as `yay` or `aura` could be used.)
+2. Run the following to check if there are any errors.
     ```
-    paru hadoop
-    ```

-3. Configure Hadoop as shown in the [Arch wiki](https://wiki.archlinux.org/title/Hadoop).
-See the **Configuration** section.

-4. Run the following to check if there are any errors.
-    ```
     hadoop version
     ```
     > I was getting the following error from `/etc/profile.d/perlbin.sh`: `append_path: commmand not found`.
 Copied the function `append_path` from `/etc/profile` script to `perlbin.sh`.

-5. Install Apache Spark.
+3. Install Apache Spark.
     ```
     paru apache-spark
     ```

-6. Install `openssh`.
+4. Install `openssh`.
 Make sure the service is running and you can connect to port 22.

     ```
     systemctl status sshd